I suggest to play this March Music to add more atmosphere while reading this blog.

 Ludwig der Kehlheimer founded several important cities in Bavaria, such as Landshut 1204 with Castle Trausnitz,

-(The Wittelsbacher princes kept wild animals in the trenches of the castle such as crocodiles which however did not live for long due to the temperatures in lower Bavaria).
-The Center / Old town ist one of the best maintained mediaeval towns in Germany with many gothical and renaissance buildings and memorials and a world cultural heritage.
+(The Wittelsbacher princes kept wild animals in the trenches of the castle such as crocodiles which, surprise, however did not live for long due to the temperatures in lower Bavaria).
+The Center / Old town is one of the best maintained mediaeval towns in Germany with many gothical and renaissance buildings and memorials and a world cultural heritage.
 Castle Trausnitz contains excellent wall carpets with historic scenes of the Wittelsbacher history.

 St. Mariä Church and the Sebastian-Place; in the Sebastian coffee shop, fountain covered by menu. (also s.
 Richard Strauß ….., he spent his holidays in the house)